omaxtr/GamerGamma/README.md

 *   **Flexible Hotkeys**: Bind any combination (e.g., **Ctrl+1**, **Alt+F1**) to switch profiles instantly mid-match.
 *   **Profiles**: Save custom setups for different games or lighting conditions.
 *   **Minimize to Tray**: Send the app to the system tray (Lightbulb icon) to keep your workspace clean.
+*   **Auto-Persistence**: Remembers your last used settings, monitor selection, and "Minimize to Tray" state automatically.
+*   **Start with Windows**: One-click toggle to have the app launch and apply your settings in the background every time you boot.

+---

 ## Credits & Inspiration
-**Gamer Gamma** is the spiritual successor to **Gamma Panel**.
+**Gamer Gamma** is the spiritual successor to **Gamma Panel** (Original by Tomaž Šolc).
 When the legend stopped working on modern Windows, Gamer Gamma was born to keep the legacy alive.

 Built with ❤️ for gamers.
 Implementation: **omaxtr**
 Logic Assistant: **Antigravity AI**